 -

-I feel like it would be an excuse not to improve the the real director lights.
-When it would be just an immersion breaking substitute anyway.
+I feel like it would be an excuse NOT to improve the the real director lights.
+When this overlay would be just an immersion breaking substitute anyway.
 Such solution may be required for some configurations when lights are a mile away on an aircraft carrier on final - but not on the tanker when the lights are merely 100ft (!) away from pilot's eyes...
 Come on, they cen do better than that, they can improve the lights visibility from such a short distance, without such artificial distraction.

 -